 Games are also on Mondays and Fridays, but games may be at 5:30 or 6:30.
 Each team plays about half of their games at 5:30 and half at 6:30.

-Each season every player receives a new uniform - jersey, shorts, socks.
+Players receive a new uniform each season - jersey, shorts, socks.

 There are no extra costs.

 Players only need to buy cleats and shinguards.

 When you reach checkout during registration you will be asked about some optional additional programs/items.

 We are now offering speed & agility training, details listed during checkout.
 You can also purchase an SVSC car magnet or Icon Card.